This is the multi-page printable view of this section. Click here to print.

 This is a Configuration template used to create a Virtual Server in an Auto-Scaling Group.
 The main features are as follows.

-- Image: Provides OS standard images and user-created custom images.
-Users can select and use them according to the service they want to configure.
+- Image: Provides OS standard images and Custom images created by the user.
+Users can select and use them according to the service they wish to configure.

-- Keypair: Provides the Keypair method for a secure OS access method.
+- Keypair: Provides the Keypair method for secure OS access.

-- Init script: The user can define a script to be executed when the Virtual Server starts.
+- Init script: Users can define a script to be executed when the Virtual Server starts.

-- For more details, please refer to Launch Configuration Creating.
+- For more details, refer to Launch Configuration Create.

 Auto-Scaling Group

-Use Launch Configuration as a pre-configuration template for server creation.
-You can create an Auto-Scaling Group to adjust and manage the number of servers.
+Launch Configuration is used as a pre-configuration template for creating servers.
+By creating an Auto-Scaling Group, you can adjust and manage the number of servers.
 The main features are as follows.

-- Launch Configuration: It is a configuration template used to create a Virtual Server in an Auto-Scaling Group.
+- Launch Configuration: A Configuration template used to create a Virtual Server in an Auto-Scaling Group.

-- Server Count Settings: Virtual Server Auto-Scaling provides several ways to adjust the number of servers in an Auto-Scaling Group.
+- Server Count Setting: Virtual Server Auto-Scaling provides several ways to adjust the number of servers in an Auto-Scaling Group.

-- Fixed Server Count Method: When creating an Auto-Scaling Group, this method keeps the default settings by maintaining the configured number of servers without any added schedules or policies.
-Refer to Create Auto-Scaling Group and set the Min, Desired, Max server counts.
+- Fixed Server Count Method: When creating an Auto-Scaling Group, this method keeps the default settings using the configured number of servers without any additional schedules or policies.
+Refer to Create Auto-Scaling Group to set the Min, Desired, and Max server counts.

-- Manual Server Count Adjustment Method: In an Auto-Scaling Group, this method increases or decreases the number of servers by modifying the server count to the desired amount.
-You can choose whether to manually set the desired number of servers.
-Refer to Modify Server Count.
+- Server Count Manual Adjustment Method: In an Auto-Scaling Group, you can increase or decrease the number of servers by modifying the server count to the desired amount.
+You can choose whether to manually set the desired server count.
+Please refer to 서버 수 수정하기.

-- Schedule Reservation Method: You can schedule daily, weekly, monthly, or one-time, and set the desired number of servers at a specified time.
-This is useful when you can predict when to reduce or increase the number of servers.
-If you use the schedule method, refer to Manage Schedule to add and manage schedules.
+- Schedule reservation method: You can schedule daily, weekly, monthly, or one-time, and set the desired number of servers at the specified time.
+This is useful when you can predict when to scale the number of servers up or down.
+If you use the schedule method, please refer to Manage Schedules to add and manage schedules.

-- Load Balancer: Whenever a Virtual Server is added or terminated, it automatically connects to and disconnects from the Load Balancer registered in the Auto-Scaling Group.
+- Load Balancer: Automatically connects and disconnects to the Load Balancer registered in the Auto-Scaling Group whenever a Virtual Server is added or terminated.

 Constraints